How Does an SSD Work? An In-Depth Look at Solid State Drives

 When a traditional HDD fails, data recovery specialists can often extract the data from the magnetic disks, provided they aren’t physically damaged.
 However, with SSDs, data recovery is much more complex for several reasons:

-1. No Moving Parts to Inspect
+1. No Moving Parts to Inspect on a working SSD

 With an HDD, technicians can disassemble the drive and inspect the physical components for damage.
 Since SSDs have no moving parts, there’s no mechanical failure to troubleshoot.
 If the controller or memory chips are damaged, the chances of recovery are lower.